When Do Babies Recognise Their Mother, Father & Other Familiar People?

 You may experience that your baby is happy and playful in your or your family’s company, but behaves erratically in front of strangers.
 This is because your baby feels comfortable and cosy with familiar faces and is wary of unfamiliar faces.
 Unfamiliar faces or strangers may make your baby inquisitive and apprehensive, making her behave strangely.
 This does not necessarily mean she is anxious or scared, but unfamiliar faces may make your baby uncomfortable.

 Things to Remember

 Babies are born with the innate quality of bonding with people.
-Though there is no scientific evidence to prove that, it is certain that babies recognise people much quicker than they recognise places – this happens because their vision is still developing.
-By 3-4 months of age, a baby recognises the parents, and the vision keeps improving with each passing month.
+Though there is no scientific evidence to prove that, it is certain that babies recognize people much quicker than they recognize places – this happens because their vision is still developing.
+By 3-4 months of age, a baby recognizes the parents, and the vision keeps improving with each passing month.
 If you notice that your baby is not recognising people and places by 4 months of age, you may want to mention it to your paediatrician.
 It is better to bring any susceptible vision problems to your doctor’s notice at the earliest, for timely medical intervention.

-If you are first-time parents, you may desperately want to know when your baby will be able to recognise you.
+If you are first-time parents, you may desperately want to know when your baby will be able to recognize you.
 The best thing that you can do as a parent is to have patience – by the time she is a few months old, you will see your bundle of joy smiling at you!